pauldambra/pauldambra.github.io/_posts/2017-07-06-retrosperiment.md

 ![The axes of the retro graph](/images/the-graph.png)

-Since any and all software communication must take the form of some set of quadrants
+Since any and all software communication must take the form of some set of quadrants...
+The faster that practice helps us move the further right it goes.
+The more value it lets us deliver the higher it goes.

 ![the quadrants this describes](/images/the-quadrants.png)

 Then the whole team wrote on post-it notes what they thought our principles and practices were and then put them on the board.

-The faster that practice helps us move the further right it goes.
-The more value it lets us deliver the higher it goes.

 ## So what did this look like in practice?